Assistant Professor of Language and Space in Ibero-Romance

 Office: ZUG E 51a

 Office hours (in corona times): Due to the current development of the pandemic, we're unfortunately back to the "only virtual office hours" situation.
-Check here if I'm available.
-If those time slots don't work for you, send me an e-mail to arrange another time, since I won't be moving much. firstname.lastname@example.org
+Check here to check if I'm available.
+If those time slots don't work for you, send me an e-mail to arrange another time, since I won't be moving much. email@example.com

 Although the term sometimes sounds a bit outdated, I call myself a dialectologist, because my main interest as a linguist is on language variation and change.
 My research focusses on morphosyntactic variation and change in Spanish and other Ibero-Romance languages, including phenomena attested in social networks such as Twitter.
 Because I do empirical and quantitative research, I really care about corpora, fieldwork, data collection methods and statistics.
 I hold a PhD in Spanish Linguistics from the Autonomous University of Madrid, under the supervision of Inés Fernández-Ordóñez and Johannes Kabatek.

 Information for students (in German)

 Here you will find links to some of the things I do (most of them in Spanish): my popular science blog, my Youtube channel where I talk about research methodology in Linguistics, the Youtube channel of the Ibero-Romance section of the University of Zurich, links to past conferences, R scripts and so on.
 Enjoy!